 But for variety’s sake and because it’s the season of all things cinnamon, friends I give you spicy, sweet, apple-y, definitely moreish Apple & Cinnamon Baked Oats.
 If it were up to me I’d have thrown in a handful of sultanas too but I have someone who, while he’s learning to accept sultanas aren’t chewy bits of horror, still believes he doesn’t like them.
 It’s getting better, he’ll eat them in these Teacakes quite happily.
 Just don’t tell him they’re in there.

 If you’re concerned that the cooked apples actually look more like they’re BBQ flavour it’s because I’ve use Saigon cinnamon.

 It’s one of the sweetest and strongest varieties of cinnamon and has a vivid orange/red colour when powdered.
 Hence the BBQ look.
 So as long as you close your eyes while eating this you won’t be expecting hicory smoked flavoured baked oats.

-If you make this Baked Oats recipe or any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Apple & Cinnamon Baked Oats or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)